-Students declining to receive vaccination for meningitis and/or hepatitis B must present a signed waiver of liability acknowledging that they have received and read information pertaining to the disease and despite knowledge of the risks have decided to waive receiving the vaccine.
+Students declining to receive vaccination for meningitis and/or hepatitis B must present a signed waiver of liability acknowledging that they have received and read information pertaining to the disease and, despite knowledge of the risks, have decided to waive receiving the vaccine.
 These waivers can be accepted and viewed on my.fiu.edu under the "Student Center" and "Student Health Portal" tabs.
 NOTE: A parent or legal guardian must sign the waiver for any minor under the age of 18.
-Parents or legal guardians may contact Student Health Services or obtain the form by visiting the Student Health Services website.